ruth-cohen89/topResults/README.md

 # topScores

-Built using: node.js, express and mySql
+REST API built using: node.js, express and mySql
+For managing top-scores and users

 <h2>Built with</h2>